wormeyman/Eric-Johnson-Guru-WP-Plugin/readme.txt

 Code Snippets for my lovely Clients.
 Various features and what not.

 == Changelog ==
+= 2.2.0 =
+* Add Mediavine to JS exclusions in wp rocket.

 = 2.1.4 =
 * Add CSS to dashboard to stop overscrolling on MacOS